projectcipher/cipher/guides/personal_website/README.md

 ## Part Three: Creating Your HTML File

-1. Right click the left section where the folder icon is

-    This area is called the directory!
+1. __Right click the left section__ where the folder icon is.
+This area is the directory!

 2. Click __“New File”__ and name this file `index.html`